konflux-ci/architecture/ADR/0004-component-image-location.md

 * Upon removal of a user from Stonesoup,
     * The empty Quay.io organization associated with the user or the user's Space may not be deleted instantly, but would be scheduled for a delayed cleanup.
+* PR-based tags are to be deleted on a regular basis.
+Image tags associated with `main` may remain un-pruned for now.

 ### How - Implementation